FortiGate

 end

-The reason for this is that the kernel route for the health-check IP will be created over members:
+The reason a different target IP address is required for the health check is a kernel route for the health-check server IP will be created over the members as follows: